josh-le/jlox/notes.md

 thne we can go into the interpreter and implement the visitFunctionStmt methods which takes the function statement syntax node and turns it into the runtime LoxFunction and binds it to a variable

 "I don’t know about you, but that looks like an honest-to-God programming language to me." - this makes me very happy, i love this book
+## 10.5 return statements
+return statement. functions always technically have to return something in lox, it is nil by default
+### 10.5.1 returning from calls
+when you return you have to jump out of a bunch of calls, the way we will do that is with an exception

+not very good way to do it, but here we evaluate our syntax tree by getting super deep recursively into the java call stack, and exceptions are a good way to escape that.

+the exception is caught in the block execution part of the LoxCallable class.
+## 10.6 local functions and closures